mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 The Internet's ability to evolve is critical, allowing it to meet new requirements and adapt to new conditions without requiring a “flag day” to upgrade implementations.
 Typically, functions accommodate evolution by defining extension interfaces, which allow optional features to be added or change over time in an interoperable fashion.

-However, these interfaces can also be a basis for platform centralization if a powerful entity can change the target for meaningful interoperability by adding proprietary extensions to a standard.
+However, these interfaces can also be a basis for centralization if a powerful entity can change the target for meaningful interoperability by adding proprietary extensions to a standard.
 This is especially true when the core standard does not itself provide sufficient utility on its own.

 For example, the SOAP protocol's {{SOAP}} extreme flexibility and failure to provide significant standalone value allowed vendors to require use of their preferred extensions, favoring those who had more market power.